For more information about formats, visit our ordering page.

 Becoming a Citizen

-After reviewing the U.S. naturalization test, students reflect on the nature of the test's questions.
+After reviewing possible questions from the U.S. naturalization test, students discuss the knowledge valued by the U.S. government for citizenship.